 Understanding the puppy's brain - The days leading up to 7 wks old, the puppy's brain is developing and maturing.
 By 7 wks of age, the puppy has the neurological development of an adult dog.
 This is the prime time to perform temperment testing on the puppies because the puppy is considered a clean slate.
 It is the only time known to give a true result and insight into the puppy's tendencies.
 Due to the influence of socialization, training and environment, the test gives us tendencies, not a perfect picture of what a puppy will grow into as an adult.
 As the puppy ages past 7 wks, he becomes influenced by experiences he has had and learned from.
 He is learning by association.
 Therefore, testing beyond 7 wks will yield completely different and much less accurate results.

 Luckily, we have a lot of research based information that is priceless in helping with this process.
 We know that there are many variables that contribute to improper allocations.
-Problems can arise when a family allows a child to choose a puppy with no consideration other than the child wants it or a circumstance where someone is hyper focused on the fantasy of a very specific looking doodle, to the instance where someone gets the wrong idea about a puppy's personality because of how that puppy just happened to be behaving during their one hour visit when the puppy's brain isn't mature enough to show it's true colors.
+Problems can arise when a family allows a child to choose a puppy with no consideration other than the child wants it or a circumstance where someone is hyper focused on the fantasy of a very specific looking doodle.
+Maybe there's an instance where someone gets the wrong idea about a puppy's personality because of how that puppy just happened to be behaving during their one hour visit when the puppy's brain isn't mature enough to show it's true colors.
 Because we are very visual beings, families may tend to "window shop" puppies as if they are an accessory.
 We will not work with a family that is determined to focus on physical traits.
 If we are already working with a family and they start pressuring us about physical traits, there will be a reminder about how we do things and then a 2nd offense will mean removal from the reservation list and the deposit will be NOT be refunded.
 We will not field questions about physical traits.
 We cannot make sure they are properly placed if we are worried about the shade of red being too red or other extremely hyper focused details.
 If we can try to think about how we choose our friends, it's easy to see that the important things are the personality, common interests, etc. We don't choose our friends when they are babies, based on if we think they will be the prettiest, most ideal looking friend or how they'll make us look when we are with them.
 I mean, when we put it that way, it sounds pretty shallow treating people that way. lol Puppies should not be "window shopped."
 There are plenty of breeders out there who don't care about how you feel about your dog after you take it home or even how well the dog is doing a year from now.
 We are NOT that breeder.
 We want what is best for the families and the puppies too.
 We hope families will trust us and this elite, customized allocation process.
 It's important for everyone to know that we did not invent this process.
-It's been used successfully, for many years, and was started to determine which puppies in a litter would work best for service work.
-Some of the most respected breeders are doing their allocation processes in this manner.
+It's been used successfully, for many years, and was developed to determine which puppies in a litter would work best for service work.
+Some of the most well-respected breeders are doing their allocation processes in this manner.

-We are so excited to work with you to find you the absolute best companion Goldendoodle for your family.
+We are so excited to work with you to find you the absolute best companion Doodle for your family.
 Whether you are a family with young children or older children, a retired couple or a newlywed couple, an active family or a quiet & subdued family, we feel confident that our process will be a success for you.
-Thank you for choosing Winding Creek Ranch!